aniciofmf/seedlabs/README.md

 ## Contributing

-Translations made by Me for SEED Labs's Workshops by Professor Kevin Du Original repo in english can be found at https://github.com/seed-labs/seed-labs
+Spanish Translations for SEED Labs's Workshops by Professor Kevin Du were made by Me, Original repository in english can be found at https://github.com/seed-labs/seed-labs

 ## License